sisinflab/warprec/warprec/data/README.md

 ...
 ```

-In this case the ordering of the columns if fundamental: the first column must the the item ID, while the all the other columns will be considered features.
-WarpRec expects the information inside this file to be all numerical, so the user must provide already processed data.
-Side information are used to train some models and to evaluate certain metrics.
-During the process of configuration evaluation, you will be notified if you are trying to use a model that requires side information, but none have been provided.
+In this case, the ordering of the columns is crucial: the first column must contain the item ID, while all the other columns will be interpreted as features.
+WarpRec expects all the data in this file to be numerical, so the user must provide preprocessed input.
+Side information is used to train certain models and to evaluate specific metrics.
+During the configuration evaluation process, you will be notified if you attempt to use a model that requires side information but none has been provided.
 In that case, the experiment will be terminated.

 ### 📁 Reading clustering information from a local source

-When reading clustering information from a local source, WarpRec expects the file to be formatted as such:
+When reading clustering information from a local source, WarpRec expects the file to be formatted as follows:

 ```plaintext
 user_id,cluster